NX2 E530 Culvert

 Water & Wastewater Solutions New Zealand & Pacific Islands

 McConnell Dowell (MCD) was awarded the construction of the E530 Culvert as part of the Ara Tūhono – Pūhoi to Warkworth project in May 2021.
+The E530 Culvert was constructed as part of the widening of State Highway 1 (SH1) between Hudson Road and Pukerito (Northern Connection).

-The E530 Culvert is being constructed as part of the widening of State Highway 1 (SH1) between Hudson Road and Pukerito (Northern Connection).
-This is a new 2.4m diameter reinforced concrete pipeline to replace an existing, smaller culvert.
-The new culvert will divert and connect two existing watercourses, approximately 110m apart, via an inlet and outlet structure with low flow channels.
+The project invoved construction of a new 2.4m diameter reinforced concrete pipeline to replace an existing, smaller culvert.
+The new culvert diverts and connects two existing watercourses, approximately 110m apart, via an inlet and outlet structure with low flow channels.

-• 4m dia.
-IWJ / RCRRJ pipe approximately 40m by pipe jacking and 70m by open cut methods
+• 4 m dia.
+IWJ / RCRRJ pipe approximately 40 m by pipe jacking and 70 m by open cut methods

 • A temporary launch shaft for the pipe jack